 CSUB looks to extend streak vs UC Riverside

-BOTTOM LINE: Cal State Bakersfield looks for its sixth straight conference win against UC Riverside.
+BOTTOM LINE: Cal State Bakersfield looks for its seventh straight conference win against UC Riverside.
 Cal State Bakersfield’s last Big West loss came against the Long Beach State Beach 90-89 on Jan.
-1. UC Riverside is coming off a 70-53 win over Cal Poly in its most recent game.
+1. UC Riverside lost 47-45 loss at home to Cal State Bakersfield in its most recent game.

-SAVVY SENIORS: UC Riverside has relied heavily on its seniors this year.
-Zyon Pullin, Arinze Chidom, Jock Perry and Dominick Pickett have combined to account for 62 percent of the team’s scoring this year and 64 percent of all Highlanders points over the last five games.
+SUPER SENIORS: UC Riverside has relied heavily on its seniors this year.
+Zyon Pullin, Arinze Chidom, Jock Perry and Dominick Pickett have combined to account for 63 percent of the team’s scoring this year and 65 percent of all Highlanders points over the last five games.

-RAMPING IT UP A NOTCH: The Highlanders have scored 77.3 points per game across four conference games, an improvement from the 67.2 per game they put up against non-conference competition.POTENT PULLIN: Pullin has connected on 50 percent of the 24 3-pointers he’s attempted and has made 5 of 9 over the last three games.
-He’s also converted 78.6 percent of his free throws this season.
+STEPPING IT UP: The Roadrunners have scored 61.4 points per game against conference opponents so far, an improvement from the 62.4 per game they managed against non-conference foes.

-UNDEFEATED WHEN: The Highlanders are 5-0 when they hold opposing teams to 63 points or fewer and 1-3 when opponents exceed 63 points.
-The Roadrunners are 5-0 when turning the ball over 12 times or fewer and 4-4 when the team exceeds that total.
+CREATING OFFENSE: Pullin has either made or assisted on 42 percent of all UC Riverside field goals over the last three games.
+Pullin has accounted for 20 field goals and 12 assists in those games.

-STREAK STATS: Cal State Bakersfield has won its last three road games, scoring 77.3 points, while allowing 67.7 per game.
+STREAK SCORING: Cal State Bakersfield has won its last four road games, scoring 69.8 points, while allowing 62 per game.

-STINGY DEFENSE: UC Riverside has held opposing teams to 37.8 percent shooting from the field this year, the lowest percentage among all Division I teams.
+ACCOUNTING FOR ASSISTS: The Highlanders have recently gotten buckets via assists more often than the Roadrunners.
+UC Riverside has an assist on 46 of 77 field goals (59.7 percent) across its previous three outings while Cal State Bakersfield has assists on 28 of 68 field goals (41.2 percent) during its past three games.

+DID YOU KNOW: The Cal State Bakersfield defense has allowed only 60.3 points per game to opponents, which is the 11th-lowest figure in the country.
+The UC Riverside offense has produced just 69 points through 10 games (ranked 217th among Division I teams).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25